-In order to determine the loss, the loss adjuster needs to know the pre-loss actual unit value and the post-loss damage value.
+To determine the loss, the loss adjuster needs to know the pre-loss actual unit value and the post-loss damage value.

-- The pre-loss actual unit value is the total dollar value of all insurable specific plants in a basic unit, immediately prior to the occurrence of the loss event, determined by multiplying the approved sales value by the number of each specific plant and summing the results.
-Pre-loss actual unit value is synonymous with field market value A under the current nursery program. - The post-loss damage value is the total dollar value lost in a basic unit due to an insured cause of loss determined in section 12 using FCIC approved procedures and the damage factors contained in the Special Provisions.
-Post-loss damage value is different than field market value B under the current nursery program in that post-loss damage value is the amount of damage to the plants, whereas field market value B is the value remaining after damage occurred.
+• The pre-loss actual unit value is the total dollar value of all insurable specific plants in a basic unit, immediately prior to the occurrence of the loss event, determined by multiplying the approved sales value by the number of each specific plant and summing the results.

+Note: Pre-loss actual unit value is synonymous with field market value A under the Nursery FG&C program.

+The post-loss damage value is the total dollar value lost in a basic unit due to an insured cause of loss determined in section 12 using FCIC approved procedures and the damage factors contained in the Special Provisions.

+Note: Post-loss damage value is different than field market value B under the Nursery FG&C program in that post-loss damage value is the amount of damage to the plants, whereas field market value B is the value remaining after damage occurred.